Hair Color Trends

 If you're looking to upgrade your look with a style that can lift anyone's hair and add a dimensional result that flatters your natural features, try sombre: ombre's softer, subtler cousin.

-What Is Sombre?
+What Is Sombre Hair?

-Sombre is an evolution of the popular ombre technique, as you may have guessed by the name (it means "soft ombre").
+Sombre is an evolution of the popular ombre hair technique, as you may have guessed by the name (it means "soft ombre").
 Similarly to ombre, sombre involves a gradient shift in your hair color, generally starting dark at the roots and gradually becoming lighter towards the tips.
 What distinguishes this technique from ombre is its subtlety.
 A color contrast is still present, but the effect is much less dramatic than that of ombre.

-To achieve the sombre look at home, choose a dye that is only slightly lighter than your natural shade.
+To achieve the sombre hair look at home, choose a hair dye that is only slightly lighter than your natural shade.
 Section your hair so that only the bottom layer hangs around your neck, and pin the extra out of the way.
 Now, decide where your sombre effect will start and begin to brush the color through the desired area, releasing and coloring each layer of your hair as you go.
 You don't need to color all of your hair; leaving strands of your natural darker color will add dimension to the final look.
 Be sure to lighten some strands around your face for a natural, framing effect.

 Should I Go Sombre?

 If you're looking for a change in your hairstyle but would prefer to avoid anything too bold, sombre is absolutely for you.
-With soft, understated highlights, sombre is an extremely natural look that looks great on anyone and organically complements your features.
-There are no limitations to the color combinations you can experiment with.
+With soft, understated highlights, sombre hair is an extremely natural look that looks great on anyone and organically complements your features.
+There are no limitations to the hair color combinations you can experiment with.
 One of the most common combinations is a gentle fade that begins brunette and lightens as blonde highlights are added.
 You can choose your sombre hues to be more natural like this, but be creative!
 Unusual combinations can also create a very striking yet subtle look.

-Sombre is a great choice for anyone who doesn't have much time to color their hair or wants a very easy, low-maintenance look.
+Sombre is a great choice for anyone who doesn't have much time to color their hair or wants a very easy, low-maintenance hair color.
 Once you have your hair colored in the sombre style, there's no need to return to touch up roots, since the transition in color is already so natural and gradual!
 Just let it grow out as long as you like before returning to touch up your color.

 How To Care For Sombre Hair

 Treat your sombre look as you would any colored hair.
-Be sure to use a system of color care shampoo and conditioner to help prevent your colors from going brassy or fading too soon.
+Be sure to use a system of color care shampoo and conditioner to help prevent your hair colors from going brassy or fading too soon.
 It's also a good idea to avoid hot water when you shower, as it tends to be harsh on colored hair.
 Cool or cold water can keep your color fresh and sharp!
 As you know, color-treated hair can also be susceptible to drying out, so it's important to keep your locks well-nourished and hydrated.
 Invest in a good color care conditioner and use it liberally, especially on the tips of your hair where more color has been painted in.
 Leave conditioner in for a few minutes before rinsing to allow it to be absorbed.
 A weekly hair mask is another great way to provide hydrating nourishment to your strands.
-Be limited in your use of heat tools such as curling irons and blow dryers, and always be careful with exposure to the sun, chlorine and other damaging elements.
+Be limited in your use of heat tools such as curling irons and blow dryers, and always be careful with exposure to the sun, chlorine and other hair damaging elements.

 Emulate the A-Listers with Beautiful Balayage